OipRDDinoSaric/ipc_linux_showcase/README.md

 The pipes are used for this use-case with the same rationale as in [Producer generator task and Consumer receive task](#producer-generator-task-and-consumer-receive-task) section.

+## Further improvements and inquiries

+- Add a timeout/polling when reading from a pipe to make it interruptible with SIGINT.
+I am not sure if this is a requirement for the task, but I can add this upon request.
+- The task says that the second thread of the consumer must send messages periodically to the producer.
+Does this mean the period between messages must be constant or is the current implementation good enough?

+In case any of these modifications must be made, feel free to contact me.